swiftlang/swift-experimental-string-processing/Documentation/Evolution/RegexSyntax.md

 where `y` will only be matched if `(?<group1>x)` was matched.
 PCRE will always treat such syntax as a backreference condition, however .NET will only treat it as such if a group with that name exists somewhere in the regex (including after the conditional).
 Otherwise, .NET interprets `group1` as an arbitrary regular expression condition to try match against.
 Oniguruma on the other hand will always treat `group1` as an regex condition to match against.

-We intend to always parse such conditions as an arbitrary regular expression condition, and will emit a warning asking users to explicitly use the syntax `(?(<group1>)y)` if they want a backreference condition.
+We propose parsing such conditions as an arbitrary regular expression condition, as long as they do not conflict with other known condition spellings such as `R&name`.
+If the condition has a name that matches a named group in the regex, we will emit a warning asking users to explicitly use the syntax `(?(<group1>)y)` if they want a backreference condition.
 This more explicit syntax is supported by both PCRE and Oniguruma.

 ### `\N`

 PCRE supports `\N` meaning "not a newline", however there are engines that treat it as a literal `N`.
-We intend on supporting the PCRE behavior.
+We propose supporting the PCRE behavior.

 ### Extended character property syntax

 ICU unifies the character property syntax `\p{...}` with the syntax for POSIX character classes `[:...:]`, such that they follow the same internal grammar, which allows referencing any Unicode character property in addition to the POSIX properties.
-We intend to support this, though it is a purely additive feature, and therefore should not conflict with regex engines that implement a more limited POSIX syntax.
+We propose supporting this, though it is a purely additive feature, and therefore should not conflict with regex engines that implement a more limited POSIX syntax.

 ### Script properties